-We usually recommend business startup debt finance is estimated and included in the start up costs calculator under the heading of debt.
-This start up costs template also deals with other forms of funding, and provides an opening balance sheet for inclusion in the financial projections template.
+We suggest startup debt finance is estimated and included in the start up costs calculator under the heading of debt.
+This template also deals with other forms of funding, and provides an opening balance sheet for inclusion in the financial projections template.

-The startup debt finance included in this calculator will form part of the startup funding of the business, and be included in the opening balance sheet under the heading of debt.
+The startup debt finance included in this calculator forms part of the startup funding of the business.
+This funding is included in the opening balance sheet under the heading of debt.

-In addition, the number of years over which the opening debt finance is to be cleared should be included in the financial projections template.
-For example, if the opening balance sheet debt finance is 15,000 and the term is set at 3, then the opening debt will be repaid over the next 3 years at the rate of 15,000 / 3 = 5,000 per year.
+In addition, the number of years over which the opening debt finance is to be cleared is included in the financial projections template.
+For example, suppose the opening balance sheet debt finance is 15,000 and the term is set at 3.
+In these circumstances the opening debt will be repaid over the next 3 years at the rate of 15,000 / 3 = 5,000 per year.

-Finally, the cost of having the debt, the interest, is also calculated by taking the average of the opening and closing debt finance balances and multiplying this by the interest rate.
+Finally, the cost of having the debt, the interest, needs to be calculated.
+This is done by taking the average of the opening and closing debt balances and multiplying by the interest rate.

-There is however, nothing to stop a business starting the financial projection on day one before any start-up debt finance, with a zero opening balance sheet and including all the startup debt finance as new debt in the cash flow for year one.
+There is however, nothing to stop a business starting the financial projection on day one before any start-up debt finance, with a zero opening balance sheet.
+In this case all the start-up debt finance is included as new debt in the cash flow for year one.

-Remember, the main aim of this task is to estimate the total startup debt finance to get the business of the ground and to make sure the business has the required funding in place to fund the startup costs.
-Whether startup debt finance is included in the financial projection as part of the opening balance sheet or as part of the year one cash flow is a secondary issue.
+Remember, the main aim of this task is to estimate the total start-up debt to get the business off the ground.
+This ensures the business has the required funding in place to fund the start-up costs.
+Whether start-up debt finance is included in the financial projection as part of the opening balance sheet or as part of the year one cash flow is a secondary issue.

 What’s the Next Step?

-The next step in producing a five year financial projection for your business plan using our financial projections template is to enter the fixed assets opening balance in the opening balance sheet of the financial projection.
+The next step in producing a five year financial projection is to enter the fixed assets opening balance in the opening balance sheet of the projection.